Moving Day [memoir]

 It wasn’t just the location, which was ideal, the apartment itself felt like something out of a movie.
 A terraced building on Beverly Glen, it dated back to the late 1940’s and boasted hardwood floors, big beautiful French windows, an expansive white wooden deck—oddly covered in green outdoor carpet—and a sunken living room with a funky round fireplace and metal chimney in its center.

-I didn’t know if I’d ever been so happy.
+Even at the time, I wondered if I’d ever been so happy.
 Those first quiet months were over and my boy was starting to show his curious, funny personality.
 My husband was home earlier now that his commute was shorter.
 I loved our apartment, filled with charm and character.
 We had my family over for Christmas, my husband’s parents had lent us a dozen of their own red metal folding chairs.
 After dinner we all wore our silly paper hats from our British Christmas crackers and played charades.
 My three nieces were all crazy about my husband, the way he clowned around.
 Everyone loved our little boy, his smile lit up our lives.

 The next days and weeks were like a horror show.
 We learned almost 60 people died, the second level of an apartment building in Northridge smashing down on the first floor units.
 After-shocks rolled through on the hour.
 All over the city people took up residence in parks, too terrified to return to where walls might topple in on them.
 Many more eschewed their bedrooms for pillows and sleeping bags in their living rooms, families sleeping together, huddled in a crowd for safety.
 There was no place like home.